Unidata/netcdf-fortran/docs/netcdf-f77.md

 a program using netCDF library calls to write data.
 See section ‘ncgen’ in The NetCDF Users
 Guide.)
-Similarly, if you are writing software to access data stored in a particular netCDF object, only a small subset of the netCDF library is required to open the netCDF dataset and access the data.
+Similarly, if you are writing software to access data stored in a particular netCDF object, only a smallbset of the netCDF library is required to open the netCDF dataset and access the data.
 Authors of generic applications that access arbitrary netCDF datasets need to be familiar with more of the netCDF library.

-In this chapter we provide templates of common sequences of netCDF calls needed for common uses.
+In this we provide templates of common sequences of netCDF calls needed for common uses.
 For clarity we present only the names of routines; omit declarations and error checking; omit the type-specific suffixes of routine names for variables and attributes; indent statements that are typically invoked multiple times; and use ... to represent arbitrary sequences of other statements.
-Full parameter lists are described in later chapters.
+Full parameter lists are described in laters.

-1.1 Creating a NetCDF Dataset {.section}
+1.1 Creating a NetCDF Dataset {#Creating_a_NetCDF_Dataset}
 -----------------------------

 Here is a typical sequence of netCDF calls used to create a new netCDF